-It is the Company’s endeavour to conduct its business in a socially, ethically and environmentally sound manner, in fulfilment of its role as a socially responsible corporate.
-With this objective, the Company is committed to undertake corporate social responsibility (‘CSR’) activities in accordance with the provisions of Section 135 of the Companies Act, 2013 and Companies (Corporate Social Responsibility Policy) Rules, 2014 framed thereunder in this regard, as amended from time to time. (‘Applicable Laws’).
+It is the Company’s endeavor to conduct its business in a socially, ethically and environmentally sound manner, in fulfilment of its role as a socially responsible corporate.
+With this objective, the Company is committed to undertake corporate social responsibility (‘CSR’) activities in accordance with the provisions of Section 135 of the Companies Act, 2013 (‘the Act’) and The Companies (Corporate Social Responsibility Policy) Rules, 2014 read with the Companies (Corporate Social Responsibility Policy) Amendment Rules, 2021 (“Rules”) framed thereunder in this regard, as amended from time to time. (‘Applicable Laws’)

 The key purpose and objectives of this CSR Policy are to: